kamleshbhalui/clang/docs/UsersManual.rst

       offsetB[.discriminator]: fnB:num_of_total_samples
        offsetB1[.discriminator]: number_of_samples [fn11:num fn12:num ... ]

-This is a nested tree in which the identation represents the nesting level of the inline stack.
+This is a nested tree in which the indentation represents the nesting level of the inline stack.
 There are no blank lines in the file.
 And the spacing within a single line is fixed.
 Additional spaces will result in an error while reading the file.